 Here are a few signs, plus what should you do if this becomes clear to you.

-1. You Feel Like a Caged Animal When You’re in the Office
+1. You Feel Trapped When You’re in the Office

 Sometimes, it’s not about resenting authority at all.
 For some who aren’t cut out for traditional jobs, it’s the endless sea of desks that makes them want to run screaming from the building.